 Water - While this isn’t technically food, drinking ample amounts of water is the best way to keep skin looking hydrated.

-Skin care products and tips
+Healthy skin products and tips

 There are many skin care products on the market and I’ve tried a lot of them over the years.
 While conventional companies believe their products to be the best, I’ve actually resorted to more natural ones and they’ve served me well.